How diet impacts your sleep quality

 Sleep is essential for the body and mind.
 According to the Institute of Neurological Disorders, sleep has an impact on “almost every type of tissue and system in the body – from the brain, heart, and lungs to metabolism.”

 For the first time, mental health has become a bigger health concern than cancer, according to Ipsos Global Health Service Monitor, and sleep is vital to our mental health.
 If you suffer poor sleep you're not alone - just 4% of 12,000 people recently surveyed don't experience any issues with sleep.
-Read the latest sleep research by DR.VEGAN®.
+Read the latest sleep insights by DR.VEGAN®.

 Maintaining a healthy sleep pattern is vital for the body’s physical and mental performance.
 Sleep helps support the immune system and improve our mood, concentration, and decision-making, and poor sleep results in major health consequences, including a higher risk of high blood pressure and cardiovascular disease, obesity and diabetes, and anxiety and depression.

-You may be interested in reading how to beat jet lag
+You may be interested in reading how to beat jet lag.

 Create your free Diet Profile today.